CSS File 1

 Order of files matters?

 Yes.
+File 1 appears first in the output, then File 2.
 Later rules override earlier ones when specificity is equal.
-Arrange files in the order you want cascade to apply.
+Arrange your files accordingly.

 Related Tools